 This story is part of, our full coverage of the latest news from Apple headquarters.

-iOS 15 will likely debut on the, but a developer version is available to download today, and a public beta will launch in the summer.
+A developer version of iOS 15 will be available to download today, with a public beta launching this summer.

 iOS 15 adds FaceTime support for Android, Windows

 One of the, Apple’s app for video and audio calls.
 Over the past year, many of us have relied on video calls to stay in-touch with friends and family and collaborate with co-workers.
 Apps like Skype and Zoom became the norm while FaceTime suffered because of its limitations. iOS 15 makes FaceTime a bit more like Zoom while keeping some of its quirkiness.